josiah-liew/APECtyper/README.md

 ### Input Requirements

 * assembly in FASTA format or directory containing multiple assemblies in FASTA format (can be multiple contigs)
-* directory to output the results
+* directory name to output the results (to be created during run)

 ### Command Line Options